 Power supplies made from these blocks are described below with a circuit diagram and a graph of their output:

-It is not suitable for electronic circuits unless they include a rectifier and a smoothing capacitor.
+The varying DC output is suitable for lamps, heaters and standard motors.
+It is not suitable for electronic circuits unless they include a smoothing capacitor.

 Transformer circuit symbol